Firearms Training For Zoos

 (Above: Berlin Zoo April 2009 - Polar Bear Attack)

-Likewise why Dhaliwal brothers Amritpal and Kulbir chose to goad the resident tiger 'Tatianna' at San Fransisco zoo shortly after closing time on December 25, 2007 is still up for debate, however when Tatiana escaped from her less than adequately secured open air-enclosure, she was able to kill one 17 year old visitor Carlos Eduardo Sousa Jr and severly injure both Dhaliwal brothers before she was shot by Police.
+Likewise, why Dhaliwal brothers Amritpal and Kulbir chose to goad the resident tiger 'Tatianna' at San Fransisco zoo shortly after closing time on December 25, 2007 is still up for debate, however when Tatiana escaped from her less than adequately secured open air-enclosure, she was able to kill one 17 year old visitor Carlos Eduardo Sousa Jr and severly injure both Dhaliwal brothers before she was shot by Police.

 There are other incidents of dangerous animals injuring visitors to zoo’s, including a savage attack on 29-year-old Australian tourist Kathryn Warburton in July 1994.
 Kathleen jumped over two safety rails to get a close-up photograph of Polar Bear ‘Binky’ in his cage.
 When Binky stuck his head through the bars of the enclosure in Anchorage Alaska and grabbed her, she was lucky to survive after remaining in the animals jaws for several minutes.

-And most recently members of the Dangerous Animal Team at Cincinnati Zoo were required to make the difficult decision to shoot dead their Gorilla 'Harambe' when a 3 year old boy fell into the enclosure.
+And members of the Dangerous Animal Team at Cincinnati Zoo were required to make the difficult decision to shoot dead their Gorilla 'Harambe' when a 3 year old boy fell into the enclosure.

 (Below: Lowland Gorilla 'Harambe' was tragically shot dead when a 3 year old boy fell into the enclosure)

-“The content ensured that our zoo was up to date with UK legislation and BIAZA guidelines.
-I would strongly recommend this course to other zoos and wildlife parks” Jon Merrington, Assistant Zoo Manager – Chessington World of Adventures Resort”.
+“The content ensured that our zoo was up to date with UK legislation and BIAZA guidelines, I would strongly recommend this course to other zoos and wildlife parks” - J.Merrington Zoo Manager